polyfy/polylith/readme.md

 We have already mentioned that the `development` environment is not included when we run the `test` command.

-Instead, we will run the tests from the `development` environment using the IDE, as part of our normal workflow, by e.g. sending them to the REPL.
-Only when we want that extra check, we'll execute the `test` command, e.g. before we commit something.
+Normally we have one environment per deployable artifact.
+The basic setup is to also add a bricks `test` directory when we add its `src` directory to an environment.
+This will give us extra confidence that all our environments seem to work properly.

-If we still want include the development tests, then we can do that byt passing in `:dev` or `env:dev`.
+If we still want to include the development tests, then we can do that by passing in `:dev` or `env:dev`.
-Let's do that with the `info`:
+Let's do that with the `info` command:
 ```sh
 poly info :dev
 ```

-Output:<br>
 <img src="images/info-06.png" width="30%" alt="Test dev">

-And yes, now the tests for the `development` environment are also included.
+And yes, now the tests for the `development` environment are included.
 When we give an environment using `env` (`:dev` is a shortcut for `env:dev`) only that environment will be included.
-One way to test both the `development` environment and the `command-line` environment is to colon separate them after `env`:
+One way to test both the `development` environment and the `command-line` environment is to list them by separating them with colons:
 ```
 poly info env:cl:dev
 ```